suhasaggarwal/CodeRepositoryv1/README.md

  Spider Set up
- For spiders set up in scrapy please refer to wittyfeed servers.
+ For spiders set up in scrapy please refer to wittyfeed Middleware Server.

 ----------------------------------------------------------------------------------------------------